Grabbing the Forbidden Fruit: Restriction-Sensitive Choice: Restriction-Sensitive Choice

 \paragraph{\textsc{Expansion} (Exp). } \textit{For any $x\in X$, $A,B\in \mathcal{X}$, if $x = c(A) = c(B)$, then $x = c(A\cup B)$.} \\

-By definition of $\mathbf{R}^c$, there cannot be any intransitive binary choices among options that are all dissimilar to each other.
-Indeed, if $x=c\{x,y\}$, $y=c\{y,z\}$, and $z=c\{x,z\}$, then depending on $c\{x,y,z\}$, we would conclude that $x\mathbf{R}^cz$, $z\mathbf{R}^cy$, or $y\mathbf{R}^cx$, implying that at least two options are similar.
-The second axiom requires that this also holds for options that are all similar to each other.
-In particular, combined with \textbf{Exp}, it implies that if $x$ reacts to the absence of $y$, this should be revealed by a third option $z$ (such that $z=c\{x,y,z\}$) that is \emph{not} similar to $x$ and $y$.\footnote{To see why, note that if $c$ satisfies \textbf{Exp}, then whenever $x\mathbf{R}^c y$, there is a cycle of binary choices with a third option $z$: $x=c\{x,z\}$, $y=c\{x,y\}$ and $z=c\{y,z\}$.
-Otherwise, this would mean that one option is chosen over the two others, and \textbf{Exp} would imply that this option is also chosen in the bigger set with the three options.} When caused by the FFE, intransitive binary choices result from the DM re-evaluating her priorities: she turns away from $z$ because, after $y$ is removed, choosing an option similar to $y$ becomes a priority.
-Yet, if $z$ were also similar to $y$ it would align with this new priority, and the DM should not turn away from it.
+By definition of $\mathbf{R}^c$, there cannot be any intransitive binary choices among options that are all in different comparability classes.
+Indeed, if $x=c\{x,y\}$, $y=c\{y,z\}$, and $z=c\{x,z\}$, then depending on $c\{x,y,z\}$, we would conclude that $x\mathbf{R}^cz$, $z\mathbf{R}^cy$, or $y\mathbf{R}^cx$, implying that at least two options are in the same comparability class.
+The second axiom requires that this also holds for options that are all comparable to each other.
+In particular, combined with \textbf{Exp}, it implies that if $x$ reacts to the absence of $y$, this should be revealed by a third option $z$ (such that $z=c\{x,y,z\}$) that is \emph{not} comparable to $x$ and $y$.\footnote{To see why, note that if $c$ satisfies \textbf{Exp}, then whenever $x\mathbf{R}^c y$, there is a cycle of binary choices with a third option $z$: $x=c\{x,z\}$, $y=c\{x,y\}$ and $z=c\{y,z\}$.
+Otherwise, this would mean that one option is chosen over the two others, and \textbf{Exp} would imply that this option is also chosen in the bigger set with the three options.} When caused by the FFE, intransitive binary choices result from the DM re-evaluating her priorities: she turns away from $z$ because the absence of $y$ drives her to choose an option comparable to $y$.
+Yet, if $z$ were also comparable to $y$, it would align with this new priority, and the DM should not turn away from it.
 More concretely, a ban on phosphate detergent in Orlando should not lead Miami residents to drive to Tampa to obtain the same product if it is still available in Miami.